93 K3500 with a “peanut ported” 454. You know the one. All of 230 HP, about 7.5 compression ratio etc etc.

 Just try firearms cartridges reloading to find this out!!!
 Over 100 different propellant powers made up and offered for different IN-Cartridge/in-firearms burning rate/pressure rises.
 Use the power manufactures loading books or risk dangerous over pressure spikes.
 Or a bullet stuck in the barrel.
 With the next one shoved up sticking worse or barrel blowing up.

 At 19 I hired on into a small rural town big mobile home factory.
 Fresh off of the dairy farms.
-A foreman eyeballed my working and chose me, himself ,and one other guy to try and show management that a good three man crew could out work/produce a 4-5-6 man throw-any-body-at-it crew.
+A foreman eyeballed my working and chose me, himself, and one other guy to try and show management that a good three-man crew could out work/produce a 4-5-6 man throw-any-body-at-it crew.
 We made up the R.H.
-40-66 foot side walls.
+40-66 foot mobile-home side walls.
 They made the L.H.
 40-66 foot side walls.
 The factory goal was 8 completed units a day.
-Our hustle, smart working crew could.
+Our hustling, smart working crew could.
 No other ones could.

 Ha!
-Then they switched us from R.H. to R.H. figuring maybe the kitchen and plumbing side would show a difference.
+Then they switched us from R.H. to L.H. figuring maybe the kitchen and plumbing side would show a difference.
 Nope.
+Willing, hard, quality workers outshine I-Am-A-Body-Here workers.

-He quit unable to prove paying more for quality workers could beat out the throw more bodies at it.
+That foreman quit.
+Unable to prove paying more for quality workers could beat out the just throw more bodies at it.

 Sheee . . . same old story boosted pressurizing engines is just throwing more molecules bodies at it.